ForgeEssentials/FELocalizations/README.md

 ## Editing Existing Translations:
 If you discover an error in one of our localization strings, submit a new issue.
 Make sure your bug report follows this format:

-`Localization file <language>.xml key "<key in XML file>" is incorrect.
+`Localization file <language>.lang key "<key in lang file>" is incorrect.
 Should be <correct string>`

 For example:

-`Localization file en_US.xml key "message.error.permdenied" should have the entry: "You do not have permission to do that!"`
+`Localization file en_US.lang key "message.error.permdenied" should have the entry: "You do not have permission to do that!"`

 If the locale file is _very_ wrong and contains multiple errors, the better approach would be to submit a PR to us containing all the corrections.